-- (1) Amounts shown are estimated payouts for 2022 under our STI Plan.
-The target bonus amount equals a specified percentage of each NEO's base salary as of December 30, 2022, as described in Compensation Discussion & Analysis Elements of Compensation Short-Term Cash Incentive.
+- (1) Amounts shown are estimated payouts for 2023 under our STI Plan.
+The target bonus amount equals a specified percentage of each NEO's base salary as of December 29, 2023, as described in Compensation Discussion & Analysis Elements of Compensation Short-Term Cash Incentive.
 The maximum amount shown is 2.0 times the target bonus amount for each of the NEOs.
-Actual bonuses received by these NEOs for 2022 are reported above in the Summary Compensation table under the column entitled "Non-Equity Incentive Plan Compensation." - (2) Reflects the PSUs that vest upon the achievement of certain performance goals during the three-year period 2022-2024.
-These awards are described in more detail above under Compensation Discussion & Analysis Elements of Compensation Long-Term Equity Incentive. - (3) Reflects RSUs that vest in 25% on the first grant-date anniversary and in equal quarterly installments over the following three years.
-These awards are described in more detail above under Compensation Discussion & Analysis - Elements of Compensation - Long-Term Equity Incentive. - (4) The value of these PSUs and RSUs was based on the fair value of the awards as of the grant date calculated in accordance with ASC 718.
+Actual bonuses received by these NEOs for 2023 are reported above in the Summary Compensation table under the column entitled "Non-Equity Incentive Plan Compensation." - (2) Reflects the PSUs that vest upon the achievement of relative TSR and non-GAAP gross margin performance goals during the three-year performance period of 2023-2025.
+These awards are

+- described in more detail above under Compensation Discussion & Analysis Elements of Compensation Long-Term Equity Incentive. - (3) Reflects RSUs that vest 25% on the first grant-date anniversary and in equal quarterly installments over the following three years.
+These awards are described in more detail above under Compensation Discussion & Analysis Elements of Compensation Long-Term Equity Incentive. - (4) The value of these PSUs and RSUs was based on the fair value of the awards as of the grant date calculated in accordance with FASB ASC Topic 718.
+The grant date fair value of the RSUs is based on the closing price of our common stock on the date of grant.
+For assumptions made in the valuation, see footnote Note 10 of our 2023 Annual Report on Form 10-K.